txsutton/smugmug-backup-container/README.md

 *   Register a new app and copy your **API Key** and **API Secret**.

 #### 2. The OAuth Dance (Generate User Tokens)
-Use the included `authenticate.py` utility to link your account.
+Clone this repo to your server and Use the included `authenticate.py` utility to link your account.

 ```bash
 # 1. Install requirements